-In addition to oil damaging your belt, rust build up can also cause damage.
+Rust build-up can also cause damage.
 Rust causes your belt to dry out and crack.
-When you notice rust or oil on your belts, you must clean your pulleys and replace your belt.
+When you notice rust on your belts, you must replace the belt.

 Cub Cadet deck belts can be pricey so you don’t want to replace the belt any sooner than you need to.
 Following these steps will help extend the life of your Cub Cadet belt and keep it from falling off:

 - Clean your mower deck after each mowing to remove debris